consilience/laravel-extended-logging/README.md

 <!-- /TOC -->

-# Laravel and Lumen Extended Logging
+# Laravel Extended Logging

-Provide some ready-made logging extensions to make it easier to deploy Laravel and Lumen into multiple containers.
+Provide some ready-made logging extensions to make it easier to deploy Laravel into multiple containers.

 The main features are: